The-Sickness/MisDirectionHelper-Plus-Macro/README.md

 Spiritlebon for the French translation

 I am not the original author.
 I have just maintained and updated this since BFA.
-As of 10.0 there is an issue with the theme part of the addon that deals with ElvUI.
-Once 10.0 goes live I will take a look at the themes again.